 I am not a hard-core fan of ‘express consumption,’ but it would be nice to have such a system in place that would link various media (TV, Web, Social Networks) with shipping companies (drones or existing vehicles) and consumers.
 If you avoid taking a 4,000-pound car to the store to bring home 4 pounds of ingredients, you will also save fuel and pollute less.

-The Foxtrot concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Foxtrot concept was developed in September 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower concept and the Mozeca urban commuting driverless motorcycle.